-- Alternatively, you can start the seeds in a nursery and transplant them when they attain a height of four inches.
+- Alternatively, you can start the seeds in a nursery and transplant them when they attain a height of 4 inches.
 Try RSI Hydroponic Floating Seeding Tray for a higher success rate of transplanting!

 - Hill up the bulb around soil and cover it to prevent it from becoming green.
 It also keeps the bulb sweet and white.

-Hearty information on growing fennels
+Hearty information on growing fennel

-- Do not plant it close to any other plants as it will encourage bolting, inhibit growth or even kill other plants.
+- Do not plant it close to any other plants as it will encourage bolting, inhibit growth, or even kill other plants.